 * * * *

 I'm the Program Director of the low-residency MFA in Writing for Stage and Screen being offered by the New Hampshire Institute of Art.
-Our last residency just ended, running from January 6-15, and we are currently accepting applications for starting the program at our June 2018 residency that runs from June 22 to July 1.
+Our last residency ran from January 5 to 14 and we're currently considering applications for starting the program at our June 2018 residency that runs from June 22 to July 1.
 The application deadline for a June start is May 1.
 If you're interested in finding out more about our program or working with me as a script client, email me at email@example.com and we can start a dialogue.I'm also a playwright and screenwriter, producing partner in my production company Either/Or Films (The Sensation of Sight and Only Daughter) a professional script consultant, and the author of The Playwright's Process.
 You can follow me on Twitter @eitherorfilms or @mfastagescreen.
 I’m also on Facebook at buzzmclaughlinscriptconsulting.